 Adaptiva OneSite and 1E SMSNomad are two innovative products; I always think, why don’t Microsoft take over one of these products so that the clients of ConfigMgr don’t want to pay more for the improved performance of a Microsoft product 🙂 Adaptiva Onesite Vs. 1E Nomad.

 I’ve another blog post which talks about the comparision of two products.

-Through this blog I will try to document the comparision between both the configmgr (SCCM) extension products with the help of discussions on various forums.
+Through this blog, I will try to document the comparison between both the ConfigMgr (SCCM) extension products with the help of discussions on various forums.

 – Roll-out ConfigMgr 2007 server infrastructure instantly: no additional hardware, do it in weeks

 – Simplify operations: no system design or operational maintenance

 – Lower costs: Reduce server cost, maximise bandwidth utilization

 – Dramatically faster package downloads